Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable2.md

 # Deliverable 2

-For this week, completing a syllabus quiz, you'll be creating a team attendance sheet, documenting the state of existing hardware you have recieved and going through the preliminary setup for the Raspberry Pi hardware.
+For this week, after completing a syllabus quiz, you'll be creating a team attendance sheet, documenting the state of existing hardware you have recieved, characterizing the digital potentiometers, and going through the preliminary setup for the Raspberry Pi hardware.

 Right now would also be a good time to read through the rules for the project outlined [in the README](../README.md) for this repository.